computational-psychology/computational-psychology-www/content/pages/index.rst

 ------

-Preprint of Marianne’s and Lynn’s paper (will be pubblished soon in JOV)
+Preprint of Marianne’s and Lynn’s paper (will be published soon in JOV)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Here you can find the `preprint of Marianne’s and Lynn’s paper <http://dx.doi.org/10.1101/2022.05.30.493986>`_ .
 It will be published soon in Journal of Vision (JOV).